 Pre-script: I’m reposting a series of posts from a few years back on Unit Trusts.
 There are four.
 This is the first.

-Let’s say that you accept the following principles:
+So let’s say that you accept the following:

-- Small changes have multiplier effects (Have you really done the math? #SavingsAreImportant); and
+- Small changes have exponential impact (Have you really done the math? #SavingsAreImportant); and

 - The best way to save involves committing to the saving in advance, just before you get a raise, via debit order (The psychology of savings)